-Descriptive Relativism: Why do we all morally disagree?
+Descriptive Relativism: can we morally agree?

 Descriptive relativism is the view that the moral values of individuals conflict in unresolvable ways.
 In order for views to conflict in the fundamental way required of this notion it is necessary that the disagreement remains “even if there were perfect agreement about the properties of the thing being evaluated” (Brant 1967; 75).
 “There is fundamental ethical disagreement only if ethical appraisals or valuations are incompatible, even when there is mutual agreement between the relevant parties concerning the nature of the act that is being appraised” (Brant 1967; 75).
 The notion of descriptive relativism can be applied to one individual and their difficulty in resolving a personal moral dilemma as none of the options available seem to be more obviously correct.
 It is most commonly used in the form of cultural relativism because the differences are more clear cut.
 Cultural relativism takes the notion of descriptive relativism and applies it to the differing moral values which seem to follow cultural lines.
 “The cultural relativist emphasizes the cultural tradition as a prime source of the individual’s views and thinks that most disagreements in ethics among individuals stem from enculturation in different ethical traditions” (Brant 1967; 75).
 This view still allows personal histories and beliefs of individuals to form the basis of disagreement among individuals but the focus lies on cultural diversity and the moral beliefs which result from socialisation in a particular culture.
 However, it is difficult to find examples of descriptive relativism which truly hold up to the standards set for moral disagreement.